 br<GUEST_ETH>-<vlan>and VLAN sub-interfaceGUEST_ETH.<vlan>are NOT removed on destroy — they may still be used by other networks or for VM connectivity.

-implement-vpc, shutdown-vpc, destroy-vpcThese commands manage VPC-level state.
+implement-vpc, update-vpc-source-nat-ip, shutdown-vpc, destroy-vpcThese commands manage VPC-level state.
 Called by NetworkExtensionElement when implementing, shutting down, or destroying a VPC (before or after per-tier network operations).

 implement-vpcnetwork-namespace-wrapper.sh implement-vpc \